himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 To access the table of contents:
 1. If the PDF document contains a table of contents, then you can use the navigation pane to access it.
-2. Click on the entries within the table of contents to navigate to specific sections of the document.
+2. Click on the entries within the table of contents to navigate to specific sections of the PDF document.

 #### Document Properties: